bilal-fazlani/zio-maelstrom/docs/examples/unique-ids.md

 I have used `ZLayer` to inject the state and also to make sure the same `Ref` is used across the codebase in case we want to make the code more modular.

 !!! tip
-    Note the use of `.provideRemaining` to provide `Ref[Int]` layer to the program.
-This method is use to provide all the layers except `MaelstromRuntime` & `Scope` which are provided by the framework.
+    Note the use of `.provideSome` to provide `Ref[Int]` layer to the program.
+This method provides all the layers except `MaelstromRuntime`.

 !!! note
     Source code for this example can be found on [:simple-github: Github](https://github.com/bilal-fazlani/zio-maelstrom/blob/main/examples/unique-ids/src/main/scala/com/example/Main.scala)